Student: “How can I have a successful career?”

 Fitness Match Quality

-Likewise, consider your schedule, current training ability and access to equipment.
+Likewise, consider your schedule, time availability within that schedule, current training ability and access to equipment.

 What days can you train?
 For how long?
 At what times (schedule it!)?
 Does it need to be a daily ritual for you? or not?